Joshua861/blog/content/posts/programming-history/index.md

 Python is a high-level, general-purpose programming language.
 It's design philosophy emphasizes code readability and an extensive use of indentation.

-Python is the 3rd most used programming language, with almost half of respondents saying they used it.
+Python is the 3rd most used programming language, with almost half of respondents saying they use it.

 ## Lua